TauferLab/Reproducibility_A4NN_ICPP23/README.md

-# Architecture Descriptions, Model Checkpoints, and Training Histories for NSGA-Net with PENGUIN on Protein Diffraction Data
+# Architecture Descriptions, Model Checkpoints, and Training Histories for A4NN Workflow on Protein Diffraction Data

 This repository contains all the necessary scripts and data to reproduce figures and results from our ICPP 2023 paper **submission**.
+The Dataverse for this project is located at https://doi.org/10.7910/DVN/JS9FR6.

 ## File Structure: